 You are a Commonwealth Scholar for life and we hope that you will stay involved as an active alumnus.
 Through our alumni network you will have the opportunity to build contacts with a diverse range of scholars in your home country and across the Commonwealth which will support your work and development goals.

 Membership to the CSC Alumni Network is free and comes with numerous benefits including regular issues of the CSC newsletter, access to online professional networks and opportunities to attend alumni networking events in your home country.

 Each alumni association is different, from the types of events they organise to their membership requirements.
-A list of current alumni associations and contact information can be found here.
+View a list of current alumni associations and contact information.